Spaghetti sauce is the ultimate comfort food for me, and this version never disappoints!Jump to Recipe

 - ½ tsp pepper

 - ½ tsp oregano

 - Brown beef.
 Drain excess fat, but leave a little.

 - Add onion, cook until a couple minutes.
 Add garlic and cook for another minute or two, until onion is clear.

-- Add everything else, and cook on low for hours.
+- Add everything else, and cook on low for several hours, stirring only occasionally.